Plank theorems and their applications: a survey

+Now let us consider a discrete plank problem.
 A \textit{lattice} of $\R^d$ is an additive subgroup of $\R^d$ that is isomorphic to $\Z^d$ and that spans $\R^d$.
 Equivalently, it corresponds to the set of all linear combinations with integer coefficients of the elements of a basis of $\R^d$.
 We say that a \textit{convex set of lattice points} is the intersection of a convex body with a lattice.
 Extending plank problems to this discrete setting, it is natural to study coverings of these convex sets by specific subspaces like hyperplanes.
 A long-standing and shockingly simple to state conjecture in the area, due to Corzatt \cite{corzatt}, states that if a convex set of lattice points can be covered by $n$ lines, then these lines can be taken to have at most four different slopes (see \cref{fig:n} for an example).

-This conjecture is reminiscent of the disk case ($n=2$) of Tarski's problem, which was proven first, but can be extended to higher dimensions as in Tarski's \cref{conj Tarksi}.
+This conjecture is reminiscent of the disk case ($n=2$) of Tarski's problem, which was proven first, but can be extended to higher dimensions as in Tarski's plank problem.
 Recall from the Introduction that in the covering of convex bodies in the plane, a parallel covering is optimal.
 You can think of this as saying that we only require one parallel class to cover the convex body.
-Then one can wonder more generally about the previous conjecture whether for all dimension $d$ and for all sets of convex lattice points in $\R^d$, their covering can be taken to have at most a constant (depending on $d$) number of parallel classes.
+Then one can wonder more generally about the previous conjecture whether for all dimension $d$ and for all sets of convex lattice points in $\R^d$, their coverings can be taken to have at most a constant (depending on $d$) number of parallel classes.